Dre Campbell Farm

 10. Aphid Midge

-The larvae of these small black flies are predators of over 60 species of aphids.
-They have a very short lifespan, but they reproduce at a rapid rate.
+The larvae of these small black flies prey on over 60 species of aphids.
+They have a very short lifespan but reproduce rapidly.

 11. Garden Spiders